 Respiratory, Thoracic and Mediastinal Disorders: pharyngolaryngeal pain

-In addition to the adverse reactions reported above in clinical trials involving Lialda, the adverse reactions listed below have been identified during post-approval use of Lialda and other mesalamine-containing products.
+The following adverse reactions have been identified during post-approval use of Lialda or other mesalamine-containing products.
 Because these reactions are reported voluntarily from a population of uncertain size, it is not always possible to reliably estimate their frequency or establish a causal relationship to drug exposure.

 Body as a Whole: lupus-like syndrome, drug fever

 Cardiac Disorders: pericarditis, pericardial effusion, myocarditis [see Warnings and Precautions (5.3)]

 Gastrointestinal: cholecystitis, gastritis, gastroenteritis, gastrointestinal bleeding, perforated peptic ulcer

 Hepatic: jaundice, cholestatic jaundice, hepatitis, liver necrosis, liver failure, hepatotoxicity, Kawasaki-like syndrome including changes in liver enzymes